 Beyond his success in film, Messina composed for a variety of television shows including NBC’s comedy series “Growing Up Fisher,” starring J.K.
 Simmons, the high-seas adventure “Crossbones,” starring John Malkovich, USA’s “Fairly Legal” and “Dig,” EPIX’s “Graves,” the Discovery Channel mini-series “Harley and the Davidsons,” and NBC’s “Perfect Couples” and “Truth Be Told.”
 He also wrote additional music for NBC’s hit series “The Office.”

-Messina loves writing music for film and television because it’s “like going to a different summer camp six to eight times every year.
-Each has its own style, its own discipline, shape, tone, characters, etc. You collaborate and move a mountain with a group of inspired people.
-It’s a challenge, and it is a blast.”
+Messina loves writing music for film and television because “it’s like going to a different summer camp six to eight times every year.
+Each has its own style, its own discipline, shape, tone and characters.
+You collaborate and move a mountain with a group of inspired people.
+It’s a challenge and a blast.”